YuHao-Tian/finance_dashboard/README.md

 The front end part is started by running npm start, and it is running on port 3002.

-You have request your own Finnhub api and Apache Vantage vpi for fetching real market data.
+You have to request your own Finnhub api and Apache Vantage vpi for fetching real market data.
 For Finnhub api: https://finnhub.io/dashboard
 For Apache Vantage vpi: https://www.alphavantage.co/support/#api-key